Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

 # Pokémon Emerald Legacy - Starters Enhanced

 An expansion on the Pokemon Emerald Legacy Project which further buffs the Hoenn Starters.
 For the most balanced version, please use the original version!
 This version is just to feed into the childhood nostalgia feeling of having an overpowered starter throughout the game and to catch all the starters early in the game.
+A few other quality of life features have been included in this version not directly related to the Starters.

 ### Implemented Changes:
 * Added starters to following routes for increased availability: